The Main

 WebsiteDetails

-Photo of Chez Ma Tante, a Restaurant in Ahuntsic
+Photo of Chez Ma Tante, a Restaurant in Ahuntsic-Cartierville

 Chez Ma Tante

-Since 1929, Chez Ma Tante has been the beating heart of Montreal-Nord’s fast-food culture, serving humble hot dogs and fries with a kind of devotion that borders on religion.
-What started as a horse-drawn cart, slinging dogs to hungry passersby, evolved into the iconic, neon-lit diner we know today.
-And while the space grew, the formula stayed blessedly simple: All-beef dogs, crispy fries, poutine, and house-made coleslaw.
-Whether you’re perched at a picnic table in the summer or grabbing a quick bite from your car, this is the spot for some tradition.
+Since 1929, Chez Ma Tante has been the heart of Montreal-Nord's fast-food culture.
+What started as a horse-drawn cart slinging hot dogs evolved into the neon-lit diner it is today.
+The formula stayed simple: all-beef dogs, crispy fries, poutine, and house-made coleslaw.
+Picnic tables in summer, quick bites from your car year-round—it's tradition served straight, and the poutine holds its own against spots half its age.

 Sauve